Skip to Main Content

 How to use date ranges in SciVal

-SciVal uses Scopus data for the period from 1996 to the present.
+SciVal uses Scopus data from 1996 to the present day.

 Exporting from SciVal